-My family enjoys both cow and goat milk although each member of the family tends to have a preference if given the choice of one over the other.
+I am fortunate where I live to have convenient access to high quality, farm fresh milk from both cows and goats for reasonable prices.
+My family enjoys both types of dairy although each member of the family tends to have a preference if given the choice of one over the other.

-One of my kids asked me the other day if one milk was better than the other.
+One of my kids asked me the other day about goat milk versus cow milk and which was better than the other.
 Great question!

 Goat Milk Advantages